How to play Low Cost Airline Manager

 Cards are flipped at the same time:

-The lowest price wins, but in this case since Blue airline itinerary involved one stop, it needs to be less than half the price of non-stop to win.
+In this case since Blue airline itinerary involved one stop, it needs to be less than half the price of non-stop to win.

 Yellow wins the price war!
 Yellow airline player places the 300 Fare card face up in front of them.
 It now counts as earnings.
 Blue airline takes the card back in hand.